-Rule 3: Definition of sibling
+Rule 3 Definition of sibling:

-For applications to schools using Hertfordshire County Council's admission criteria, a sibling is defined as: the sister, brother, half brother or sister, adopted brother or sister, child of the parent/carer or partner or a child looked after or previously looked after and in every case living permanently in a placement within the home as part of the family household from Monday to Friday at the time of this application.
+A sibling is defined as: the sister, brother, half brother or sister, adopted brother or sister, child of the parent/carer or partner or a child looked after or previously looked after and in every case living permanently in a placement within the home as part of the family household from Monday to Friday at the time of this application.

-A sibling must be on the roll of the named school at the time the younger child starts or have been offered and accepted a place.
+A sibling must be on the roll of the named school at the time the younger child starts.